5 Reasons why you need a copywriter for your website

 Reason 3: Be heard.
 Be understood

 In this context, failed communication equals disappointed customers and missed opportunities.
 If a person can’t navigate your website or understand what you’re saying, inevitably they give up and walk away.
-In writing, clarity is a hard won skill.
-In other words, clarity comes with the kind of experience and practice a professional copywriter has.
+In writing, clarity is a hard won skill; which is to say, clarity comes with the kind of experience and practice a professional copywriter has.